Drive sales on autopilot with ecommerce-focused features

 With IP address tracking, you can identify suspicious activity by monitoring signups from specific IPs.
 If an IP shows excessive signups within a short period, it’s likely a spam bot.

-You can use tools like Cloudflare or Akismet to monitor and detect such patterns in real time.
+You can use tools like Cloudflare or Akismet to monitor and detect such patterns in real time and prevent bot attacks in the future.

 Once flagged, these IPs can be blacklisted to prevent further malicious activity.
 For example, if “192.168.1.1” is associated with a spam signup, it can be blocked from accessing your website.